 - Yogurt!
 All yogurts have some live culture, though they do vary greatly on how “alive” they are.
 In my Canadian neck of the woods, I like Astro’s BioBest and Greek Gods, which both have very active cultures.

-- Try other cultured dairy products like buttermilk, sour cream, kefir (it’s usually not real kefir, but it does have Lacto-bacteria living in it).
+- Try other cultured dairy products like buttermilk, sour cream, kefir.
+(Store-bought milk kefir is usually not real kefir, which is a mix of yeast and bacteria, however it’s still a probiotic culture).

 - Refrigerated fresh products like miso, sauerkraut, and kimchi will also be probiotic.
 It depends on what is being made in your region, but you may be able to find all sorts of live probiotics.
 Usually, these are expensive, which is a good reason to try making a few DIY probiotics.